-- Divergent (This is still a new release, so it’s pricey.
-Keep it in mind for future viewing with teens.
-It’s another story about dividing and conquering in the quest for control)
+- Divergent (It’s another story about dividing and conquering in the quest for control)

-- Red Dawn (’84) (The original tale of teens fighting enemy occupation.
+- Red Dawn (’84) (The original tale of teens fighting an enemy occupation.
 WOLVERINES!)

 - Red Dawn (2012) (The remake with a new enemy and better clothes)

 - Adrift (Based on a true story, a young couple manages to sail into a hurricane which all but destroys their boat and injures the guy.
 Talk about a survival mindset with this woman.)

 - Tomorrow When The War Began (This is an Australian flick about some kids who come home from a camping trip only to discover that their country has been invaded by a foreign army)

 - The Maze Runner (This is another dystopian teen movie, but it’s a good way to make survival skills look cool to teenagers)